bigcrimping/bhangmeterv2/README.md

   <img src="https://github.com/user-attachments/assets/d13b05cb-b5cc-4c9b-bd02-011d11860dd1" alt="pcb_bot">
 </div>

+# BIST (Built in self test)

+As it is largely impractical to set off a weapon to test the device is functionality the BIST pin of the HSN-1000L can be asserted to trigger the NED pin and confirm the device is working OK.

+The SW1 switch triggers this functionality, on successful test the BIST button illuminates green

 # How does it work?

 The Bhangmeter V2 employs an HSN-1000L Nuclear Event Detector to register the initial gamma ray burst from a nuclear explosion.
 This burst travels at the speed of light and reaches the detector almost instantly.
 It is followed shortly by the neutron flux—traveling at roughly 10% the speed of light—and then the blast wave, which moves much slower at Mach 1.5 to 3, arriving several milliseconds to seconds later depending on the distance.